 The dimensions of the room can be found here (Garden Court B).

 This is a multi-purpose venue within SUSU.
 It has two formats, a cinema with tiered seating and a projection screen, and as an empty room (mainly for a nightclub).
-At the back of the room is a balcony – level with the top tier of seating.
+At the back of the room is a balcony, level with the top tier of seating.
+This venue is sometimes used by StageSoc for events such as the PA variety show, as well as advanced training sessions.

 The room has a motorised class 2 truss suspended from the ceiling by 8 motors.
 This has a selection of intelligent lights installed (Mac 250s, RoboScan 918 Pros, RoboColor 400s, Wizards & Atomics).
 The truss is powered by a 63A 3-phase supply, which terminates in 20A powerconn sockets around the truss.
 The truss also has 8 Ethernet runs onto it, 8 (min 2 working) BNC runs, 4 DMX universes and one SoundWeb input.